dribdat/docs/docs/index.md

 ## Get in touch

-Via our [contact form](https://dribd.at/#contact) or [raise an issue](https://github.com/dribdat/dribdat/issues).
+Via our [discussion forum](https://github.com/orgs/dribdat/discussions) or [raise an issue](https://github.com/dribdat/dribdat/issues).
 If you would like to improve the documentation, please share [feedback here](https://github.com/dribdat/docs/issues), or contribute via Pull Request.

 Get updates on our [OpenCollective](https://opencollective.com/dribdat/updates), where you can also support the development of the project.
 There you can find a range of excellent events that have been powered by dribdat on the Web.
 Please don't hesitate to get in touch if you'd like to get help accelerating your community!